 If approached systematically, a CER can take less time to generate and can form a strong basis of device’s safety and efficeny.

-Focus of CER
+key components of CER

-State of Art
+🔘 State of Art Section

-Equivalence
+🔘 Equivalence

-The device under evaluation and the comparable device would be demonstrated as equivalent based on the clinical, biological and the technical characteristics.
+The device under evaluation and the comparable device must be demonstrated as equivalent based on the clinical, biological and the technical characteristics.
 There should be no difference in the clinical safety and performance of the device for which equivalence is demonstrated.

-Risk Benefit Analysis
+🔘 Risk Benefit Analysis (CER Essential)

-Evaluator’s Qualification
+🔘 Evaluator’s Qualification

 The clinical evaluation should be evaluated by a qualified individual who has an expertise at the device technology and its application and possesses a higher education degree coupled with minimum 5-10 years of documented professional experience.
 Any deviation from this must be duly justified and documented in the Clinical Evaluation Report.

-Frequency of the CER Updates
+🔘 Frequency of the CER Updates

-Clinical evaluation report is a live document that should be updates throughout the product life cycle.
+Clinical evaluation report is a live document that should be updated throughout the product life cycle.
 The CER needs to be updated at least annually for devices with high risk and every 2-5 years for device that fall under low risk.

 As per the new EU regulatory requirements the safety and efficacy of the device should be based on some clinical data (literature or study) as it helps in identifying and scrutinizing the risks involved in the usage of the device, and in turn streamlines the process for CE marking.
 To timely receive your CE, check where your CER stands.